iGovDirect/Security-Review/README.md

 ### Known Security Threats

+#### From medium risk to low risk

 Scenario: A bot attacks the Cloud Functions

 Solution: We limit by country IP

 Scenario: A hired hack team tries to perform a "wipe"

-Solution: We use multiple back-ups around the world
+Solution: We dump multiple back-ups around the world

 Scenario: Attacker uses open source intelligence (OSINT) to find targets

 Solution: We limit available information online and at authorities

+Scenario: Attacker downloads a bunch of password dumps.
+Attacker searches dumps for passwords of emails (found through from OSINT).

+Solution: No password-reuse is allowed

 Scenario: Attacker tries to DNS spoof targets for mail i.e. target@igov.direct (thanks [G Suite by Google cloud](https://gsuite.google.com) for supporting the Foundation), or target website access i.e. this one (thanks [GitHub](https://github.com) for supporting the Foundation) or ads.google.com (thanks [Google Ads](https://ads.google.com/home/) for supporting the Foundation).
+Other websites the Foundation holds are LinkedIn

 Solution: We use encryted DNS + Yubikeys (thanks Yubico for support)